-In the height of Peru’s Incas civilization, they used potatoes for multiple surprising purposes.
+In the height of Peru’s Incas civilisation, they used potatoes for multiple surprising purposes.
 Known for their forward-thinking agricultural practices and creativity, the Incas were keen on studying time.
 They started measuring time using the time it takes for a potato to be fully cooked.

 Potatoes are used to brew vodka, akvavit, potcheed, and other alcoholic beverages.

-Grown in Space
+Potatoes Have Been Grown in Space

-In 1995, the potato got the honor of being the first vegetable grown in the space shuttle.
+In 1995, the potato got the honour of being the first vegetable grown in the space shuttle.
 The University of Wisconsin’s Raymond Bula led a project that entailed propagating five of the Norland type potatoes in space.

 Bula’s research team kept track of the project from their Wisconsin base by maintaining contact with a NASA team that had contact with the space shuttle crew.